hterminasyan/approuter-privatelink-proxy/approuter-cloud-integration/README.md

 With the help of the SAP Private Link service, you can extend your hybrid integration scenarios to suit stricter security policies and communicate with your SAP S/4HANA on Microsoft Azure through private network connectivity.

 The main idea of this architecture is to use the Application Router as a proxy for the private connectivity between SAP S/4HANA and SAP Cloud Integration.
-The detailed configuration steps you can follow here.
+Detailed configuration steps you can find below.

 >Please note that for the moment, we cannot use SAP Private Link service directly from SAP Cloud Integration; nevertheless, we can bridge this gap with help of SAP’s Application Router (approuter), which can play the role of a proxy between SAP Private Link service and SAP Cloud Integration, meanwhile product team is working to enable direct integration.